Be mesmerised by the richness of Iranian culture and scenery

 Alcohol is strictly forbidden in Iran and severe penalties will be incurred by anyone attempting to bring it into the country.
 Drug laws are also extremely strict and travellers face lengthy jail terms if caught.
 Upon arrival, you as a foreigner will likely be whisked through customs but note that random bag checks do occur.

 The pathways around some of the sites may be uneven, rocky or dusty.
 Some of the guided trips may involve quite a lot of walking in the elements.
 Please bring comfortable walking shoes and be prepared with hats, sunscreen, water or layers for cooler weather.

 Iran is a big country and this trip covers a lot in two weeks, so be prepared for some long travel days with lots of opportunity to take in the great landscapes.

-Accommodation at the Carvanserai, and Nomad or Village homestay is basic with limited/shared facilities
+Accommodation at the Carvanserai, and Village homestay is basic with limited/shared facilities

 Due to the nature of the nomadic tribes we visit, there may be occasions when they are 'on the move' and we are not able to stay with or visit them.
 In this situation we will make arrangements to stay with a local village family.